nguterresn/quartz/content/cmake/cmake-presets.md

 ```

 There is a `default` configure preset and a `default` build preset.
 Essentially, this is minimum required to take advantage from the CMake preset feature.

+I've decided to define the target inside the preset, but it can also be done as usual.

 ## Test your CMake Preset